Download ReadSmart for free

 Is my personal data safe?

-You don't need to provide sensitive personal information to start learning.
-Some learning data may be stored on your phone to support offline use; payment-related data is handled according to Google's and Apple's policies.
+You don't need to provide any personal information to learn.
+Your learning data is stored on your device to support offline use and you can delete it anytime; your speaking/writing is sent only to generate feedback and used for nothing else.
+Payments follow Google's and Apple's policies.

 Or scan the QR code to download: